 The number of fans inside football games has varied around Europe, with different countries working at different speeds through the Covid-19 pandemic.

 However, while we have seen some countries adopt a fluid and slightly complicated approach to this, when it comes to the leagues in England things have been very simple.

 In top tier football, from the Premier League down to the National League, we have seen no fans in attendance.
 Of course, supporters of the clubs playing have been desperate to get back out there, but from a gambling perspective, this has been easy to follow and understand for us.

 However, things are set to change from December 2 onwards, when there are new rules in place regarding fans at any sporting event in England.

 These rules are going to impact different games in different ways, it is not going to be easy to follow.
 However, the changes will likely impact on your ability to bet correctly, and checking the situation with fans will become just as important as checking team news and injuries over the next few months.

 There is a good chance that this will last for either the remainder of the current season or if not for a large part of it, so there is value in understanding the rules and working out where you can use them to your advantage while betting.
-Betting with crypto its a big advantage also for punters, check best Bitcoin bookmakers list.
+Betting with crypto is also a big advantage for punters.